 First, your attorney will need to figure out the cause of the accident and who is responsible.

 In order to have the highest chance of compensation, your attorney must prove that the defendant was negligent and failed to meet a reasonable standard of care.
+Proving negligence is the main focus of any car accident attorney.

 Duty of Care